Leonardo Gil: International career

 Due to having a Chilean grandmother, Gil is eligible to represent Chile as well as Argentina.
 In 2015, Jorge Sampaoli wanted to nationalise Gil for Chile but he rejected in favour of pursuing chances with Argentina.

 Gil was called up by Argentina's under-20s in May 2011, but never represented the side.

 Personal life

-Due to his grandmother is Chilean, Gil naturalized Chilean by descent, getting his naturalization certificate in 24 April 2019.
+Due to his grandmother being Chilean, Gil is Chilean by descent, getting his official documentation on 24 April 2019.